 - All the issues must be published under the same continuing title.

-- All the issues must be published within the same calendar month and bear issue dates within that month (regardless of whether the newsletter was published daily, bi-weekly, or on any other schedule).
+- All the issues must be published within the same calendar month and bear issue dates within that month (regardless of whether the newsletter was published daily, weekly, bi-weekly, or on any other schedule).

 - The applicant must identify the earliest and most recent date that the issues were published.

 You must submit one complete copy of each issue.
 The issues must be submitted in a digital form, each issue must be contained in a separate PDF file, and the files must be uploaded to the electronic registration system.

 To access the application, click the phrase “Register Certain Groups of Published Works,” which appears on the home page of the electronic registration system.
 Then select “Daily Newsletters” from the options listed in the drop down menu marked “Type of Group.”

 NOTE: Although the application is labeled “daily newsletters,” this form may be used to register any newsletter, even if it isn’t published on a daily basis.